A Systematic Bias of Machine Learning Regression Models and Its Correction: an Application to Imaging-based Brain Age Prediction: Simulation

-We fitted the model using only the training set and evaluated its performance on both the training set and the testing set, which was unseen during the training stage.
+We fitted the models using only the training set and evaluated its performance on both the training set and the testing set, which was unseen during the training stage.
 For all settings, we use an equal number of samples for the training and testing sets, with each set containing $n=100$.

-To assess whether the methods suffer from or resolve the SBMR in predictions, we evaluate the bias by comparing the regression slope—obtained by regressing predicted values on observed values—to the reference line set at 1 (i.e., $\widehat{\by}=\by$).
-In addition, to determine if there is a linear relationship between the residuals and the predicted values, we calculated the correlation between them.
-To measure the overall prediction accuracy, we also compare the Root Mean Square Error (RMSE).
-To further investigate the presence of systematic bias around the tail areas, we calculated the average bias for observations falling below the lower quartile (i.e., $<Q_1$) and above the upper quartile (i.e., $>Q_3$).
-The results averaged over 100 replications are provided in \Cref{tab:sim}.
+We evaluate the performance of methods using the following criteria.
+To assess the systematic bias of predictions by these machine learning regression models, we evaluate bias by comparing the regression slope—obtained by regressing predicted values on observed values—to the reference line with a slope of 1 (i.e., $\widehat{\by}=\by$).
+A larger deviation from the reference line (i.e., Bias(Slope)) indicates a greater systematic bias.
+In addition, to determine if there is a linear relationship between the residuals and the predicted values, we calculated the correlation between them (i.e., $\cor(\widehat{\by},\hat{\epsilon})$).
+Moreover, to measure the overall prediction accuracy, we also compare the Root Mean Square Error (RMSE).
+To further investigate the presence of systematic bias around the tail areas, we calculated the mean prediction error (MPE), i.e., $\frac{1}{n}\sum_{i=1}^n(\widehat{\by}_i-\by_i)$ for observations falling below the lower quartile (i.e., $<Q_1$) and above the upper quartile (i.e., $>Q_3$).
+This measure evaluates whether the model systematically over-predicts (as indicated by a positive value) or under-predicts (as indicated by a negative value) the actual response values.

-Our proposed methods perform well, exhibiting only minimal bias in slope across all settings and in both the training and testing datasets, with biases consistently less than 0.1, except for KRR\textsubscript{Const} in the testing set under the linear setting.
+The results averaged over 100 replications are provided in \Cref{tab:sim_low,tab:sim_high} for low and high levels of noise respectively.
+As shown in these tables, LASSO-UP and KRR-UP outperform the competing methods, exhibiting only minimal systematic bias in slope across all settings and in both the training and testing datasets, with bias values being consistently less than 0.1, except for KRR-UP in the testing set under the linear setting.